bmndc/nokia-leo/README.md

 <p align="center"><img loading="lazy" width="350" alt="A Nokia 8000 4G with no Browser, KaiStore or third-party apps in the 3-by-3 grid.
 Center D-Pad key is engraved with a Hebrew symbol." src="assets/images/kosher-sparkler-350px.jpg"></p>

 ### Differences between US/CN and international models
-North America (US, TA-1324) and Mainland China (CN, TA-1287) models are customised differently from other 6300 4Gs to comply with local regulations.
+North America (US, TA-1324) and Mainland China (CN, TA-1287) versions are customised differently from other 6300 4Gs to comply with local regulations.

 TA-1324, which got approval from the three major US carriers, Verizon, AT&amp;T and T-Mobile, only works on LTE band 2, 4, 5, 12, 17, 66 and 71.
 Its modem doesn't cover LTE bands that are used across the world (e.g. band 1, 3 and 7), so you may have trouble making or receiving calls and texts overseas.
 Even then, it's missing [band 13], which Verizon primarily uses for VoLTE and coverage in rural area.
 Subsequently, other variants' modems are barely compatible with US networks, with only band 5 shared across all models; except TA-1307 which also shares LTE band 2 and 4.

 On the TA-1324, you can only select English (US), español (US), Français (CA) and Português (BR) as display languages.
 On  the TA-1287, you cannot set Google as a search engine (Baidu is set as default).
 WhatsApp, Facebook, YouTube, Google Maps and Google are not pre-installed, although you can get the former two from KaiStore.

-While you can install third-party apps on TA-1324 as with other versions, rooting is not possible at the moment due to different hash signature used for EDL handshake, which requires a separate programmer that we don't have in archive (see [EDL mode]). *Some people speculated that a generic Qualcomm programmer can be used.* **Hint:** Without root access, you can use [AppBuster] to hide unwanted apps from the app list instead.
+While you can install third-party apps on TA-1324 as with other versions, rooting isn't possible at the moment due to a different hash signature being used for EDL handshake, which requires a separate programmer that we don't have in archive (see [EDL mode]).
+Without root access, you can use [AppBuster] to hide unwanted apps from the app list instead.

 ## Tips and tricks
 - You can capture a screenshot by pressing both * and # keys at the same time.